 - Sensory related triggers - smells, light or sound

 - Emotional stress

-Migraines can often be managed by avoiding their triggers, and by maintaining a healthy and stress-free lifestyle.
+While they are not always avoidable, migraines can often be managed by avoiding the triggers, and by maintaining a healthy and stress-free lifestyle.

 - Dull, throbbing or severe pain on one or both sides of the head